Skip to content

 X...Generated script '/sample/bin/buildout'...X

-Let's make sure the generated `buildout` script uses it::
+Let's make sure the generated `

-Let's make sure the generated ``buildout`` script uses it::
+Let's make sure the generated `

 >>> print_(open(buildout_script).read()) # doctest: +ELLIPSIS